-(6) Written Waiver.
+(6) Written waiver.
 OPNAV 5580/3 will be used to document the subject's waiver of rights.
 This form also provides space at the bottom to begin a written statement.
 A written statement must always begin on the same page as the waiver of rights.
+Typed statements may begin on a separate page.
 No locally produced forms may be used in place of OPNAV 5580/3.